hydro-informatics/hydro-informatics.github.io/pages/python-exercises/ex-floods.md

 annual_max_df = df.resample(rule="A", kind="period").max()
 ```

 Because we use `kind="period"`, the row indices of `annual_max_df` correspond to time periods of years.
 For instance the row index `1826` corresponds to the period `1826-01-01` through `1826-12-31`.
-However, we need integer number of years rather than periods for the calculation of return periods.
+However, we need integer numbers of years rather than periods for the calculation of return periods.
 To get integer formats of years, we transfer the year of each period into a new column of the data frame and reset the row indices.
 Resetting the row indices to default integer indices through (`drop=True`) is not absolutely necessary, but serves the physical correctness of the data frame.
 The argument `inplace=True` replaces the indices inside `annual_max_df` (otherwise, we needed to write `annual_max_df = annual_max_df.reset_index(drop=True)`).

 ```python
 annual_max_df["year"] = annual_max_df.index.year